material-components/material-components-ios/components/ActionSheet/README.md

 <!-- Extracted from docs/typical-use.md -->

-### Typical use: themed buttons
+### Typical use

-Create an instance of `MDCActionSheetController` and add actions to it, once actions are added, just present it.
+Create an instance of `MDCActionSheetController` and add actions to it, once actions are added.
+You can now present the action sheet controller.

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift